When it comes to keeping our roads safe and ensuring justice is served, the UK’s Criminal Justice System plays a...

-Let our motoring offence solicitors keep you on the road
+Let our legal team keep you on the road

 Losing your driving license can be devastating, with potentially serious implications for your job, home life and personal relationships.

-At Regan Peggs Solicitors, we have specialist experience in all areas of motoring law.
+At Regan Peggs Solicitors in Birmingham, West Midlands, we have specialist experience in all areas of motoring law.
 We can help you to avoid or appeal any sanction you may be facing.

 With an excellent track record of successful appeals, we have helped hundreds of drivers to avoid penalty points and bans.
 We’ve also negotiated reduced disqualification periods or custodial sentences for many others.